SteGriff

 Flash forward

-I got past the disturbingly makeup-clad characters and had fun with my Tamagotchi Friend.
+I had fun with my Tamagotchi Friend.
 I raised several generations, thanks to the interesting marriage/egg-laying feature!
 But this has given me a hunger for more virtual pets.

 Specifically, it has given me a hunger for the dinosaur pet I had when I was six!
 I want to see what it was like, to compare and constrast, to study the elements of gameplay featured by each generation of toy, to examine the pixel art of the creatures!
 So I aim to recapture this experience by trying out as many different pets – main brands and counterfeits – as my conscience can afford.